sdesros/vicanoid2/README.md

 Levels.sdd includes all of the gameplay levels.

-# How to runS
+# How to run
 Either build or download the .prg file(s) to run in an emulator or load into a real VIC-20 via SDIEC or other means.

-Game is also available to play or download on: https://sdesros.ca/vic20/?gamefile=vicanoid2-16
+Game is also available to play or download on: https://sdesros.ca/vic20/?gamefile=vicanoid2-16  (Also includes executable versions of different stages of the development process as previous versions.)